Run a new Machine

 Start a Machine on a schedule

-Use the --schedule flag to start the Machine on a fuzzy hourly, daily, weekly, or monthly cycle.
+Use the --schedule flag to set the Machine’s config.schedule property, which starts the Machine on a fuzzy hourly, daily, weekly, or monthly cycle.
 This is useful for running Machines that do a finite job, then exit.
-The Machine is started the first time when you run fly machine run, and again once, each (approximate) hour, day, week, or month.
+The Machine is started the first time when you run fly machine run, and again once per (approximate) hour, day, week, or month.
+Scheduled machines cannot be started via flyctl or Machines API commands, they will only run according to the schedule.

 Important: If the host on which a stopped Machine resides doesn’t have the resources to start it when its scheduled time comes, you’ll get an error back.
 It’s up to you to build the appropriate level of redundancy into your apps.